 Query processor lies in the heart of the system.
 It is responsible for answering user queries in a multi-user environment.
-Query processor communicates with the object-relational database Oracle and the knowledge base.
+Query processor communicates with the object-relational database Oracle 1 and the knowledge base.
 Semantic data is stored in the Oracle database and fact-based meta data is stored in the knowledge base.
-Video data and raw video data are stored separately.
-Semantic properties of videos used for keyword, activity/event and category-based queries on video data are stored in the feature database.
-These features are generated and maintained by a video annotator tool.
-The knowledge-base is used to answer spatio-temporal queries.
-The facts-base is generated by the fact-extractor tool.

-&lt;sup>2Oracle is a registered trademark of Oracle Corporation.
+1 Oracle is a registered trademark of Oracle Corporation.